railsadminteam/rails_admin/docs/how-to-reloading-railsadmin-config-automatically.md

 ```

 Then instead of `%W(User UserProfile)` you can do `Mongoid::Document.models` or `ActiveRecord::Base.models`

+If the above throws the following error when accessing an index page while using ActiveRecord :

+    undefined method `page' for #<ActiveRecord::Relation>

+then delete `config/initializer/active_record.rb` and replace the model loading in the controller (the first line of `reload_rails_admin`) with :

+    models = ActiveRecord::Base.descendants

 ***

 ## Less Desirable Method ("Dirty" just sounds so... dirty.)